ivancuric/css-selector-performance/Optimizing CSS.md

 However, that was back in 2014.
 Things have changed a lot since then, and memorizing rules is all but useless in the ever-changing browser landscape.
 Always remember to do your own tests, especially when performance is concerned.

-I went to do my own tests, and for that I used Paul Lewis' test mentioned in [Paul Irish's comment](https://alistapart.com/comments/quantity-queries-for-css#338752) expressing concern on the convoluted "[quantity selectors](https://alistapart.com/article/quantity-queries-for-css)".
+I went to do my own tests, and for that I used Paul Lewis' test mentioned in [Paul Irish's comment](https://alistapart.com/comments/quantity-queries-for-css#338752) expressing concern on the useful, yet convoluted "[quantity selectors](https://alistapart.com/article/quantity-queries-for-css)".

-The test was bumped up a bit, to 50000 elements, and you can [check it out yourself](https://codepen.io/ivancuric/pen/ZaWxqV).
-I did an average of 10 runs, and what I got was the following:
+The test was bumped up a bit, to 50000 elements, and you can [test it out yourself](https://codepen.io/ivancuric/pen/ZaWxqV).
+I did an average of 10 runs on my 2014 MacBook Pro, and what I got was the following:
 | Selector | Query Time (ms) |
 |--|--|
 |`div` | 30.5400 |